lyto11/Performance-Tweaks-For-Win11/README.md

 - Looking in the Sky
 - Emoting

-Before: 650-800 fps
+- Before: 650-800 fps
-After: Wait
+- After: 750-850 fps
+-
 ## Disclaimer

-This script modifies registry keys and disables system services.
+- This script modifies registry keys and disables system services.
 Some changes (Spectre/Meltdown mitigations) reduce security in exchange for performance.
 Use on a dedicated gaming PC only.
+- This sript is only tested in Fortnite and can cause problems with other games.